Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: What do interference experiments measure?

 where the $+$ ($-$) sign is for the insertion of a QP (QH).
 This answer is valid independent of whether CF going around in the loop is an excited CF (i.e. a QP) or a CF in the ground state.
 We have thus determined four statistical angles:

 Here, the subscript ``CF" specializes to a CF in the ground state.
-We stress that even a CF in the ground state has a well defined braid statistics relative to a QP (an excited CF) or a QH (a missing CF).
+We stress that even a CF in the ground state has a well defined braid statistics relative to a QP or a QH.
 Finally, because a QP-QH pair is a boson, it follows that

 The fractional braid statistics thus results from the integral braid statistics of the CFs combined with the fractional local charge of a QP or a QH.
-Alternatively, one may note that a QP / QH carries a fractional flux of magnitude $2p/(2pn\pm 1)$ along with it.
+Alternatively, one may note that a QP/QH carries a fractional flux of magnitude $2p/(2pn\pm 1)$ along with it.
 (Unlike the standard statistics which arises as a consequence of indistinguishability, the braid statistics is defined even for distinguishable particles, such as a QP going around a QH, in which case it is referred to as ``relative" statistics.)

 Explicit calculations using the wave functions of the CF theory have confirmed these results.
-One can calculate the charge excess or deficit by integrating the density obtained from the microscopic wave functions, and the fractional statistics by a Berry phase calculations~\cite{Arovas84,Kjonsberg99,Kjonsberg99b,Jeon03,Jeon04,Tserkovnyak03,Nardin23,Trung23,Bose24}.
+One can calculate the charge excess or deficit (i.e. the local charge) by integrating the density obtained from the microscopic wave functions, and the fractional statistics by a Berry phase calculations~\cite{Arovas84,Kjonsberg99,Kjonsberg99b,Jeon03b,Jeon04,Tserkovnyak03,Nardin23,Trung23,Bose24}.
 The microscopic calculations also bring out the limitations of the concepts of fractional charge and statistics.
 The QPs and QHs satisfy sharp fractional braid statistics provided that they are non-overlapping and far from the edges.
-These calculations (and also the ones below) show that the fractional charge and statistics do not remain well defined when the QP / QH approaches the edge of the system.
+These calculations (and also the ones below) show that the fractional charge and statistics do not remain well defined when the QP/QH approaches the edge of the system.
 The description in terms of the CFs continues to be valid, however.

 We remark that while $B^*$ is an order-$N$ (i.e. thermodynamic) effect, the fractional braid statistics of the QPs or QHs appears as a rather subtle, order-one change in the the Berry phase.
 That is one of the reasons why the latter has proved rather difficult to detect in experiments.